How I’ve Earned Over $1,000 with Cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a

 Two things —

 It can create an electronic trail, linking a purchase that you make to a retailer that gives you cash back just for using their site.

 Or it can scan purchases you make through either your email address or credit card.
 If it identifies a price drop on an item you bought, it will submit a claim to get you a refund.

 **Please note, these opinions are entirely my own, with no influence by or for anyone else**

 In other words, feel free to check these out for yourself and do your own research, in order to make an informed decision that’s right for you.

 When you sign up with an Ebates account, you gain access to their listing of online retailers, as well as current sales and coupon codes.
 Ebates is a rebate app that allows you to earn cash back, just by shopping as you would normally do.
 The Ebates rebate app even works on Amazon purchases.

-Yes, you can earn CASH BACK for shopping on Amazon!!
+Yes, you can actually earn CASH BACK for shopping on Amazon!!

 When you decide what retailer you’d like to make a purchase from, click on the Ebates “shop now” button from that retailer’s profile.

 A page will pop up, saying that an Ebates shopping trip number has been generated.